-Overall question/purpose was to gather hard to collect data that will aid understanding of changes to the Greenland Ice Sheet, which will ultimately lead to better understanding of implications of a (future) melting Greenland Ice Sheet.
+Overall question/purpose was to gather hard to collect physical data from the ice sheet that will enable ground-truthing of satellite data.
+These insights will aid understanding of changes to the Greenland Ice Sheet, which will ultimately lead to better understanding of implications of a (future) melting Greenland Ice Sheet.

 Surface Elevation Data